nqoy/nqoy/README.md

 - 🔭 Currently looking for a job
-- :computer: Most used line of code as of today `git commit -m "First Commit"`
+- 💻 Most used line of code as of today `git commit -m "First Commit"`
-- 🌱 I’m currently learning Azure fundamentals
+- 👨‍🎓 I’m currently learning Azure fundamentals
 - 📫 How to reach me: nqoy132@gmail.com.
 - 💬 Ask me about anything :)
-- ⚡ Fun fact: I love playing video games and workout alike.
+- 🍀 Fun fact: I love playing video games and workout alike.

 #### Technologies